nomicflux/nomicflux.github.io/posts/2018-07-25-padic-numbers.md

 ![3-adic: Making a path](/images/3-adic-27-path.png)

-The distance between, say, 4 and 2 is 1 (to start with a baseline); they are not even in the same starting triangle (or equivalently, when we write them in base-3 as 11 and 02, their rightmost digits do not even agree).
+The distance between, say, 4 and 2 is 1 (to start with a baseline); they are not even in the same starting triangle (or equivalently, when we write them in base-3 as 11 and 02, their rightmost digits do not even agree, and so when we subtract 02 from 11 we get 02).
 This is also true of the distance between 100 and 2 (where 100 is 10201: 1&ast;1 + 0&ast;3 + 2&ast;9 + 0&ast;27 + 1&ast;81).
 5 and 2 are in the same starting triangle, though; 5 - 2 is 3 (in base-3, 12 - 02 = 10), but the distance will be closer than 1.
 So we'll say it's 1/3 (the
 important part is just that it must be smaller than 1 so that the numbers are closer, more three-ly together; again, think about refinements on a starting position).

 11 - 2 is 9 (base-3: 102 - 002 = 100), which being 3&ast;3 must give an even smaller distance: 1/9.
 This means
 that 2 and 11 are not only in the same starting triangle, but the same second-level triangle.
-The distance between 20 and 2 is also 1/9; 20 - 2 = 18 (202 - 002) which similarly places them in the same second-level triangle, since 18
+The distance between 20 and 2 is also 1/9; 20 - 2 = 18 (202 - 002 = 200) which similarly places them in the same second-level triangle, since 18
 is a multiple of 9.

 So remember that as odd as this new distance seems, it translates literally into how close the numbers are in the